filecoin-project/lua-filecoin/README.md

 assert(Multihash.verify('Hello World', multihash), 'Multihash mismatch')
 ```

 The actual implementations of the hash functions are hand-written in lua using luajit's bit and ffi libraries.
 See [sha256.lua](sha256.lua), [sha512.lua](sha512.lua), [sha1.lua](sha1.lua), [blake2b.lua](blake2b.lua), and [blake2s.lua](blake2s.lua) for details.
-The main module lazy requires these so only hashes actually used as runtime are ever loaded and compiled.
+The main module lazy requires these so only hashes actually used at runtime are ever loaded and compiled.

 ## Multibase